 Sexuality and sexual health

-The Sexual Healthline is a confidential service that you can call if you would like to speak to someone about sexual health.
-Phone 1300 883 793 or 1800 188 171 (free call for country callers).
+The Sexual Healthline is a confidential service that you can phone if you would like to speak to someone about sexual health.

 Healthline nurses can put you in contact with local health services if ongoing support is needed.

 SHINE SA offers a therapeutic counselling service by professional sexual health counsellors for individuals, couples and families, including those with disability.

 SHINE SA welcomes people who are intersex, gender diverse and of all sexualities.